MattTriesCode/MattTriesCode.github.io/README.md

 ### Home Page

-The portfolio's home page, **index.html**, will introduce me and contain contain:
+The portfolio's home page, **index.html**, will introduce me and contain:

 - A header with title and navigation links
 - An introductory paragraph about myself